-• Welcome to the Space Systems Design Laboratory (SSDL)
+Space Systems Design Laboratory (SSDL)

 The Space Systems Design Lab (SSDL) at the Georgia Institute of Technology creates space technologies and advanced mission concepts that enable new missions and capabilities in robotic and human space exploration.
 Research focuses on space flight applications and projects.
 We use modern engineering tools including mission design methodologies, systems engineering, additive manufacturing, simulation, optimization, sensing, estimation and control to propose, participate in, and operate space flight missions that conduct space science and demonstrate new technologies.

 The SSDL is a multi-faculty, interdisciplinary research lab located within the School of Aerospace Engineering.
-The SSDL is currently directed by Prof. E. Glenn Lightsey.
-Prior SSDL Directors include David A. Spencer (2010-2016), Robert D. Braun (2003-2016), and John R. Olds (1998-2005).
+The SSDL is currently directed by Prof. Brian Gunter.
+Prior SSDL Directors include Prof. E. Glenn Lightsey (2016-2023), David A. Spencer (2010-2016), Robert D. Braun (2003-2016), and John R. Olds (1998-2005).

 Focus Areas